-The Southeast zone occurrence is located between Moffat and Woodjam creeks, to the east of the Takom occurrence (093A 206) on the northeast corner of the Woodjam South property, approximately 17 kilometres south of Horsefly and 65 kilometres northeast of Williams Lake.
+The WOODJAM SOUTHEAST occurrence is located between Moffat and Woodjam creeks, to the east of the Takom occurrence (093A 206) on the northeast corner of the Woodjam South property, approximately 12 kilometres southeast of the community of Horsefly and 55 kilometres east-northeast of the city of Williams Lake.

 The Woodjam South property is overlain by widespread Quaternary glacial deposits and underlain by extensive olivine-phyric basalts that have been correlated with the Miocene Chilcotin Group.
 The basalts overlie Nicola Group rocks consisting of up to 50-metre-thick sequences of consolidated to unconsolidated volcanic-derived sedimentary rocks including sandstones and conglomerates.
 The Southeast zone occurrence is hosted within the Takomkane Batholith.
 The batholith is a large, Late Triassic to Early Jurassic, predominantly calc-alkalic granitoid intrusive with an area approximately 35 by 50 kilometres at the surface.
 The intrusive is one of a series of at least six large, coeval plutonic bodies including the Guichon Batholith, which hosts the Highland Valley copper deposit, and the Granite Mountain Batholith, which hosts the Gibraltar deposit.

-Mineralization in the Southeast zone is characteristic of porphyry-style copper-molybdenum±gold deposits associated with calc-alkaline intrusive rocks.
+Mineralization in the Southeast zone is characteristic of calc-alkaline porphyry-style copper ± molybdenum ± gold deposits defined by a strong IP chargeability high that coincides with a very weak airborne magnetic anomaly.
+The deposit is entirely covered by glacial sediments and there is no outcrop in the area of drilling.
 The mineralization is related to moderate to strong potassic alteration and is dominated by copper, with minor molybdenum and rare gold.
 Most of the copper and almost all the molybdenum are hosted in a series of stockwork, sheeted and individual veins and vein sets.
-Chalcopyrite±pyrite stockwork veinlets are an important copper host.
-Disseminated chalcopyrite±bornite also occurs within the hostrock.
+Chalcopyrite± pyrite stockwork veinlets are an important copper host.
+Disseminated chalcopyrite± bornite also occurs within the host rock.
 Copper is hosted mainly in chalcopyrite, with minor bornite and very rare trace chalcocite, covellite and local tennantite.

 Exploration first began in the area in the 1800s.
 In 1988, Circle Resources Limited carried out soil and rock sampling over the Wood property, now located in the northeast corner of the Woodjam South eastern block.
 In 1998, Wildrose Resources Limited (now known as Cariboo Rose Resources Limited) staked the first Woodjam claims on what is now the Woodjam North property.
 The following year, the property was optioned to Phelps Dodge Corporation of Canada Limited, who further expanded the property.
 In 2001, Cariboo Rose granted Fjordland Exploration Incorporated a 60 per cent option on the property, forming the Woodjam joint venture.
 In 2003, H.J.
 Wahl carried out an enzyme leach soil survey identifying an oxidation anomaly coincident with an airborne magnetic anomaly in the Cossack Lake area.
 Fjordland Exploration staked additional ground surrounding the existing claims in 2006, effectively doubling the size of the property.